 Given, [N2] = 0.04M, [H2] = 0.09M, and K = 0.040

-Since only nitrogen and hydrogen concentration is given, the can be assumed as the reactants and ammonia as the product.
+Since only nitrogen and hydrogen concentration is given, it can be assumed as the reactants and ammonia as the product.
 Since ammonia concentration is not given it can be assumed to be zero.

 As q is the ratio of the relative concentration of products to reactants, here, Q =0.

 Since K = 0.04 is larger than Q, nitrogen and hydrogen will combine to form product ammonia.